MarcosLp69/ghost/README.md

-# ghost
+# Ghost
-A way of interacting with pacman and yay
+A way of interacting with `pacman` and `yay`

+## Installation Instructions
+To install Ghost run the `install.sh` file and it will automatically install Ghost.